 Opportunity: NOAA’s NCCOS team could likely support Oregon with new data acquisition, data development workshops with stakeholders, and doing some of the marine spatial planning to Oregon’s specifications

 Opportunity: The existing data from TSP Part Five for visual resources is of good quality and can be updated and made more relevant to offshore wind visual effects, including for taller structures and new considerations of visual resource effects (e.g., Tribal cultural viewsheds).

+Opportunity: Additional data from Orowindmap, PACFEM, the environmental and fishing community’s feedback in the BOEM process, and other sources would be resources for this work.
+An early step in an MSP process could be a data gathering process.

+Opportunity: Coordinate with other states working on this topic (e.g., Louisiana, WA, NY, CA, RI) to develop a best practices guidance for inclusion in the Roadmap.
+[DLCD research task]

+Opportunity: Coordinate with Regional Planning Bodies (e.g., RWSC, academic institutions) to see how MSP and the research agenda work together.

 Question: Should the scope be the entire Oregon coast?
 Or eventually the entire Pacific coast, partnering with California and Washington?

+Recommendation: phased MSP?
+Start with southern coast and overlap to N. Cali?
+Counterpoint: a criticism of the BOEM process was the focus on south coast only.

 Question: What are the pros and cons of marine spatial planning, and what has already been done?